StephenCleary/todomvc-react-redux/readme.md

 - [Flux standard actions](https://github.com/acdlite/flux-standard-action), utilizing the [redux actions library](https://github.com/acdlite/redux-actions).
 - Strict adherence to immutability.
 I do not use an immutability library to enforce this, but I do use [a library that detects changes](https://github.com/leoasis/redux-immutable-state-invariant).
 Note that in a real-world app, this library would only be used during development and not in production.

+In addition, this app is intended to show off the development environment of React/Redux.
+As such, it includes sourcemaps and debugging tools.
+Source code comments indicate where the code would need to be changed for a real production build.

 ## Credit

 Created by [Stephen Cleary](http://stephencleary.com)